DanishJameel/backendassitant/README.md

 ## 🔧 Getting Started

 1. **Choose Your Starting Point**: What do you want to market?
-2. **Pick Your First Assistant**: Usually Offer Clarifier or Avatar Creator
+2. **Pick Your First Assistant**: Start with Enhanced Offer Clarifier for comprehensive strategic analysis
 3. **Have a Conversation**: Talk to the AI like you would a consultant
 4. **Save Your Outputs**: Keep everything organized
 5. **Move to the Next Step**: Use outputs to inform the next assistant